-Mass surveillance system flags Uighurs for detention camps
+Secret documents reveal how China mass detention camps work

 The documents also detail what happens after someone is sent to an “education and training center.”

 Publicly, in a recent white paper, China’s State Council said “the personal freedom of trainees at the education and training centers is protected in accordance with the law.”
-But internally, the documents describe facilities with police stations at the front gates, high guard towers, one-button alarms and video surveillance with no blind spots.
+But internally, the documents describe facilities with police stations at the front gates, high guard towers, one-button alarms and video surveillance with no blind spots..

 Detainees are only allowed to leave if absolutely necessary, for example because of illness, and even so must have somebody “specially accompany, monitor and control” them.
 Bath time and toilet breaks are strictly managed and controlled “to prevent escapes.”
 And cell phones are strictly forbidden to stop “collusion between inside and outside.”

-“Escape was impossible,” said Kazakh kingergarten administrator Sayragul Sauytbay, a Communist Party member who was abducted by police in October 2017 and forced to become a Mandarin camp instructor.
+“Escape was impossible,” said Kazakh kindergarten administrator Sayragul Sauytbay, a Communist Party member who was abducted by police in November 2017 and forced to become a Mandarin camp instructor.
 “In every corner in every place there were armed police.”

-Sauytbay called the detention center a “concentration camp…much more horrifying than prison,” with rape, brainwashing and torture in a “black room” were people screamed.
+Sauytbay called the detention center a “concentration camp … much more horrifying than prison,” with rape, brainwashing and torture in a “black room” where people screamed.
 She and another former prisoner, Zumrat Dawut, also told the ICIJ detainees were given medication that made them listless and obedient, and every move was surveilled.

 AP journalists who visited Xinjiang in December 2018 saw patrol towers and high walls lined with green barbed wire fencing around camps.
 One camp in Artux, just north of Kashgar, sat in the middle of a vast, empty, rocky field, and appeared to include a police station at the entrance, workshops, a hospital and dormitories, one with a sign reading “House of Workers” in Chinese.

-Note: This story has been corrected to show that Sayragul Sauytbay was abducted in November 2017, not October 2017.